All Collections

 • After items are paid for, the winner will receive a transaction receipt.

-Auto-Charge Payment Method OFF and tips disabled
+Auto-Charge OFF + Tips disabled

 receipt example with tips off but fees visible